We are moving from BBO as from the Monday 4th October 2021. All AKBC is on RealBridge (see front page of this website).

-This page contains instructions on how to register on Bridge Base Online (BBO), and join a teaching session.
+This page contains instructions on how to register on Bridge Base Online (BBO),

 Registering With BBO to get a Log in name

 The first thing you will need to do is register with BBO to get a log in name.
 It's free.

 - Go to this page: BBO Log in and click Register

 - Select a User Name (up to 10 characters) and Password.
 You don't have to use a real name or personal details.
 You need to remember them because BBO does not have lost password functionality unless you enter an email address too..
 You register only once, after that you just go to the same BBO page and Log in.
 If you ever forget your log in name or password you will need to register a new name.

 Here are some screen shots of the process: click here.

 For a video of the process with a bit more information, click here.
 (Note: the BBO screens have changed a bit since this video was made).